ullibodnar/Not-a-Test/README.md

 ### Final Steps

-1. After a couple of hours work, give or take, find a point where you can stop&mdash;don't worry if you haven't finished the feature!&mdash;and use the save button to **save your work**.
+1. After a couple hours of work, give or take, find a point where you can stop&mdash;don't worry if you haven't finished the feature!&mdash;and use the save button to **save your work**.
 2. _Did we mention documenting your reasoning for your decisions?_ Make sure you've documented it well.
-3. In your Sandbox Editor, click the GitHub icon on the left hand side (about half way down).
+3. In your Sandbox Editor, click the GitHub icon on the left-hand side (about half way down).
 <img src="./images/10.png" width="300"/>
 <br />
 4. Sign into GitHub with the new sign in button.